 The union held out for a contract that will allow organizers to recruit members at new hotels.
 At non-union properties, wages are ratcheting down as work requirements creep up and regular employees are replaced with temps.
 Housekeepers in cities where the union is hoping to organize—such as San Antonio, Indianapolis, and Baltimore—are required to clean as many as 30 rooms a day, a pace that causes disabling injuries.

 Hotel managers tell workers, “‘Across town they’re cleaning 30 rooms a day.
 Why can’t you?’” said a Los Angeles hotel housekeeper last year, explaining how standards are getting harsher across the industry.

-Union staff said the “fair process” in the contract would look something like that used at two Hyatts in Long Beach, California, where workers voted to become members of UNITE HERE in April.
+Union staff said the “fair process” in the contract would look something like that used at two Hyatts in Long Beach, signs that workers will vote to become members of UNITE HERE as their Long Beach counterparts did in April.

 There, managers dropped opposition to unionization and allowed the union to present its case to workers at the hotel.
 “After a couple days of that, we brought in ballot boxes and they voted,” Stephen D’Agostino, a Hyatt general manager, told the Long Beach Business Journal.

 The election was overseen by a federal arbitrator rather than the National Labor Relations Board.

 Hyatt’s sudden friendliness to the union in Long Beach is no mystery.
 After UNITE HERE’s 10-year campaign for union recognition, Long Beach voters passed a measure in November that drastically reduced management’s incentive to block the union.
 Long Beach hotels with more than 100 beds now have to pay their workers $13 an hour, $5 above California’s minimum wage, as well as giving 2 percent annual raises and five paid sick days a year.
 Hotels with collective bargaining agreements are exempt from the law.